Odd length: odd diagrams and descent classes: Introduction

 The organization of the paper is as follows.
 In the next section we recall definitions and results that we use in the sequel.
-In \S 3 we study the effect that some operations that can be performed on a descent class have on the corresponding signed generating function.
-We also give sufficient conditions on a descent class for the corresponding signed generating function to be zero and we compute it explicitly for the descent class of the alternating permutations.
-In \S 4 we prove our main result.
-Namely we show that for any unmixed descent class the signed generating function for the number of odd inversions factors in a nice and explicit way.
-Unmixed descent classes include quotients, and in this case our result reduces to the main result of \cite{BC}.
-Finally, in \S 5, we present a conjecture about the generating function for the number of odd inversions on the symmetric group and the evidence that we have in its favor.
+In \S~\ref{sec:oddiag} we introduce and study odd Schubert varieties, odd inversion sets, and odd diagrams.
+More precisely, we show that the odd length of a permutation $\sigma$ is the dimension of its associated odd Schubert variety, and that this variety depends on a subset of the diagram of $\sigma$ (which we call the {\em odd diagram} of $\sigma$).
+Furthermore, that there is a simple transformation relating the odd diagram with a subset of the inversion set (which we call the {\em odd inversion set}) of $\sigma$, that there is a bijection between odd inversion sets of permutations and acyclic orientations of the Tur\'{a}n graph, and give several necessary conditions for a subset of $[n] \times [n]$ to be the odd diagram of a permutation.
+In \S~\ref{sec:operations} we study the effect that some operations, that can be performed on a descent class, have on the corresponding sign-twisted generating function of the odd length.
+In \S~\ref{sec:unmixed} we give sufficient conditions on a descent class for its sign-twisted generating function to be zero and we compute it explicitly for the descent classes of the alternating permutations, and for a general family of descent classes which includes all quotients.
+Finally, in \S~\ref{sec:conj}, we present some conjectures and open problems arising from the present work.